droglenc/NCMTH107/resources/Syllabus-Current.md

 The second part, also worth 5 points, is an assessment of the quality of the work.
 In this part, only some (approximately half) of the questions will be assessed.
 Answer keys will be [posted online](homework-keys) so that you may check your work.

+Your lowest homework grade will be excluded when computing your overall grade.

-### Quizzes
+### Exams

-A short quiz will be given via the computer in the **FIRST 5-10 minutes of EVERY** class period.
-These quizzes are intended to encourage you to complete the preparation required for that day's class.
-Thus, quizzes are "open notes" (but **not** "open book" or "open computer").
-You will be notified at the end of each class period about what portion of the text and online resources are required to prepare for the next class period.  *You should show up before the start of class to start your computer for taking the quiz.*  **Quizzes that are missed for reasons that have not been approved by me cannot be made up.**
+Exam dates are shown on the [Due Dates page](Dates-Current.html){:target="_blank"}.
+Make-up exams will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.  **You will not be allowed to make up an exam missed without my prior approval.
+The final exam will not be given early.**

 ### Extra Credit

-Three possibilities for extra credit are:
+Three options for extra credit are:

 1. **Exam Corrections** -- Complete a two-part typed correction for each midterm exam.
 The **first part** is corrected answers for each question you missed, along with *an explanation of why the answer you originally provided was not correct and why the correct answer is correct.*  You will not receive credit for simply correcting your answer, for providing another incorrect answer, or saying "*I have no idea why I put that answer*," "*I simply wrote the wrong answer*," "*I don't know what I was thinking,*" or any other nonsensical explanation.
 You must address every question you missed to receive full credit for this portion.
 The **second part** is a *thoughtful* reflection about the exam including what you did well on the exam (and why), what you did poorly on the exam (and why), what strategy you used to prepare for the exam, how you will change your strategy to prepare for the next exam, and whether you considered the exam to be fair or not.
 Your reflection must be typed and easy to read (e.g., neatly organize your corrections by question number) and you *must include the original exam*.
 A perfect correction will add the lesser of 10% or the amount it would take for your exam score to be 100%, with 1/3rd of the overall grade from the reflection (second part).
 Corrections are due one week after the corrected exam is returned (**late corrections will not be accepted**).